The NSCA-ng Protocol, Version 1

 Example: MOIN 1

-The server accepts a MOIN
+The server accepts a MOIN request by sending a MOIN response.
+If the

-server doesn't support the protocol <version>
+server doesn't support the protocol <version> suggested in the client's

-request, the server MUST either specify a supported protocol
+MOIN request, the server MUST either specify a supported protocol

-response or generate a BAIL
+<version> in the MOIN response or generate a BAIL response.
+In the

 former case, the client MUST either accept the protocol <version>

-suggested in the server's MOIN
+suggested in the server's MOIN response or generate a BAIL request.

 PONG Response